BroncoBoy18/Button/README.md

-Welcoe to my testing game for TwoCansAndString's API
+Welcome to my testing game for TwoCansAndString's game API